djolas/Developing-Data-Product-Shiny-Ass-/README.md

+# link to the shiny app - https://djolas007.shinyapps.io/Manageme/
 # Developing-Data-Product-Shiny-Ass-
 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.